OjasviChauhan/301DaysOfCode/README.md

 Got to know about **"The Foobar challenge: Google’s hidden test for developers"** and solved its first problem on strings.
 For more information about this challenge, you can read [this](https://medium.com/chingu/my-experience-with-the-google-foobar-challenge-and-tips-on-what-to-do-if-you-get-it-9848d31d3d20) article.
 ## Day 11 : 3rd May 2020
 Competed Level 1 of **Foobar Challenge** and tried to solve Level 2's first question.

+Read the last Problem Statement of the course **SmartContract** which I've been doing on Coursera for few weeks and tried to build its Algorithm for file called **Auction.sol**.